 Finally, this progressive income tax would not only be fantastic upon its implementation, but also in its ability to maintain its form.
 Stability!

 Some will want to increase the rates and/or complexity beyond my proposal, but they’d face greater opposition from billionaires who are currently largely exempt from income taxes, therefore, they lobby to increase them in order to weaken their competition whereas under my progressive income tax they’d face the greatest brunt of it thus incentivizing them to lobby to keep it from rising.
 The average citizen would be more indifferent to the income tax just as we currently are to the estate tax so long as the government spending we like isn’t cut too much whereas the rich who’d be paying this tax would be more incentivized to make sure that government spending isn’t too inefficient or else the average citizen may come looking for them to foot the bigger bill.
-It took two world wars for our income tax to devolve into the monstrosity it is today and so if we could just avoid a third then I think given how much more simple my tax is to even the original 1913 one it’d be hard for politicians to raise the top rate beyond say 10% because I believe this would reduce growth and revenue, which with greater clarity in outcome and a population with greater clarity of mind would help constrain such self-sabotage.
+It took two world wars for our income tax to devolve into the monstrosity it is today and so if we could just avoid a third then I think given how much more simple my tax is to even the original 1913 one it’d be hard for politicians to raise the gross top rate beyond 30% because I believe this would reduce growth and revenue, which with greater clarity in outcome and a population with greater clarity of mind would help constrain such self-sabotage.